 Menopause is a natural part of growing older.
 You don't need treatment for it unless your symptoms bother you.
 But if your symptoms are upsetting or uncomfortable, you don't have to suffer through them.
 There are treatments that can help.

 The first step is to have a healthy lifestyle.
 This may help reduce symptoms and also lower your risk of heart disease and other long-term problems related to aging.

 - Make a special effort to eat well.
 Choose a heart-healthy diet that is low in saturated fat.
-It should include plenty of fish, fruits, vegetables, beans, and high-fibre grains and breads.
+It should include plenty of fish, fruits, vegetables, beans, and high-fiber grains and breads.

 - Get regular exercise.
 Exercise can help you manage your weight, keep your heart and bones strong, and lift your mood.

 - Limit caffeine, alcohol, and stress.
 These things may make symptoms worse.
 Limiting them may help you sleep better.